A deep-learning based raw waveform region-of-interest finder for the liquid argon time projection chamber: Results

-In this section, we present the results of applying our 1D-CNN ROI finder.
-We will show the maximum ADC distribution from reconstructed ROIs using the generic beam simulation in antineutrino mode, the comparison between data and simulation based on the maximum ADC distribution of charged-current muon neutrino events, and the waveform ROI efficiency using the generic beam simulation in antineutrino mode.
-In order to establish a baseline relative to which we can evaluate its performance, we also compare our deep learning based method with the traditional over-threshold algorithm mentioned in Sec.~\ref{sec:introduction}.
-In the traditional over-threshold algorithm, we use the same strategy described in Sec.~\ref{subsec:cnn_roi} of subdividing the full 2048-tick waveform into partial overlapping 200-tick waveforms.
+In order to establish a baseline relative to which we can evaluate its performance, we also compare our deep learning based method with the traditional over-threshold algorithm mentioned in Section~\ref{sec:introduction}.
+In the traditional over-threshold algorithm, we use the same strategy described in Section~\ref{subsec:cnn_roi} of subdividing the full 2048-tick waveform into partial overlapping 200-tick waveforms.
 However, instead of feeding these partial waveforms to the 1D-CNN for classification, we search for the maximum ADC value within the waveform and flag it as a signal (noise) candidate if it is above (below) a certain threshold.
 For ArgoNeuT, a threshold cut of 6 ADCs is chosen for both induction and collection planes.
 This yields noise rejections of $99.95\%$ and $99.94\%$, respectively, on the induction and collection planes.
 To facilitate comparisons, we require the output of the 1D-CNN ROI finder to be $>0.979$ ($>0.986$) for the induction (collection) plane in order to achieve the same noise rejection as the over-threshold algorithm.
-Figure~\ref{fig:display_19509_cnnroi} shows the event display for the same event shown in Fig.~\ref{fig:display_19509_raw} and Fig.~\ref{fig:display_19509_noiseremoval} after applying the 1D-CNN ROI finder with the above cuts on network scores.
+Figure~\ref{fig:display_19509_cnnroi} shows the event display for the same event shown in Figure~\ref{fig:display_19509_raw} and ~\ref{fig:display_19509_noiseremoval} after applying the 1D-CNN ROI finder with the above cuts on network scores.